 Although vacations are incredible experiences, they can also be extremely expensive.
 According to a survey from Bankrate, respondents who went on vacation spent an average of $1,979 on all related expenses.

 Instead of spending thousands traveling to a remote destination, take time to explore historical landmarks, parks, and other interesting places near where you live.
 Museums, nature preserves, or even nearby spas can provide much-needed relaxation at just a fraction of the cost of an expensive getaway.
 Your town or city’s local library may even host cultural events or classes that teach exciting new skills, often at no cost.

 Buying a home for the first time can seem daunting, but it doesn’t have to be.
-Download our “Home Buying Guide” today for useful tips on purchasing your first home.
+Speak with one of our mortgage experts at ttcu.mortgage.